droidsec/droidsec.github.io/_posts/2015-10-05-nexus-update-october-2015.md

 Best of luck to you and cheers to a continued focus on providing regular, timely security updates!

-Thanks to Android Police for their corresponding ["Flash All The Things" post](http://www.androidpolice.com/2015/10/06/flash-all-the-things-android-6-0-marshmallow-nexus-ota-roundup/).
+Thanks to Android Police and all of their users for their corresponding "Flash All The Things" posts [1](http://www.androidpolice.com/2015/10/06/flash-all-the-things-android-6-0-marshmallow-nexus-ota-roundup/), [2](http://www.androidpolice.com/2015/10/15/flash-all-the-things-android-6-0-marshmallow-nexus-ota-roundup/).